Wondering about your student’s college admission chances and requirements of getting accepted into CSU?

-We’ll give you the CSU admission requirements run-down!
+We’ll give you the CSU requirements run-down!
 Beware it is a bit confusing but we will do our best to break it up for you in 8 simple steps.

 All California State Universities have what’s called an Eligibility Index.
 This index is the initial criteria that allow incoming students to be eligible for any CSU admission.